Freedom of Choice in Platforms

 Doing the impossible in LXI

-Many of our dedicated LXI solutions were impractical to implement in a PXI form factor.
-PXI imposes modular mechanical constraints on product design, and when there is a requirement for a large and/or very complex switching system, it simply will not fit.
-Creating a crosspoint matrix, for example, with 4,000 off 2A-rated relays, requires a significant number of modules to be interconnected, often filling or exceeding the capacity of a single PXI chassis.
-Some products require large components, such as microwave relays, which take up too much space in a PXI chassis, inflating the switch's actual cost and taking up valuable rack space.
+Many of our dedicated LXI solutions were simply impractical to implement in a PXI form factor.
+PXI imposes modular mechanical constraints on product design and when there is a requirement for a large and/or very complex switching system, it simply will not fit.
+Creating a crosspoint matrix for example with 4,000 off 2A rated relays requires a great number of modules to be interconnected, often completely filling or exceeding the capacity of a single PXI chassis.
+Some products require the use of large components such as microwave relays which simply take too much of the space in a PXI chassis, in doing so inflating the real cost of the switch and taking up valuable rack space.

 PXI Growth